Skip to main content

 mcpConnect to external MCP servers.

-lspLanguage Server Protocol diagnostics passthrough.
+lspLanguage Server Protocol diagnostics (notify_change, diagnostics).

 Tool naming

-Modules expose actions via a fully-qualified name (FQN) like shell.bash or filesystem.write.
-The runtime promotes a curated subset to short PascalCase names (Bash, Write, Edit, Grep, Glob, Agent, Remember, TaskCreate, WsWrite, ...) so the LLM sees the same names a human developer sees in Claude Code, Cursor, and other agentic IDEs.
-The mapping is centralised in When restricting per-agent module access (Agents - Per-agent module access), list the action names in their FQN suffix form ({ shell: [bash] }, not { shell: [Bash] }).
+Modules expose actions via a fully-qualified name (FQN) like bash.run or filesystem.write.
+The runtime promotes a curated subset to short PascalCase names (Bash, Write, Edit, Grep, Glob, Agent, Remember, ...) so the LLM sees short tool names in the chat UI.
+When restricting per-agent module access (Agents - Per-agent module access), list the action names in their FQN suffix form ({ bash: [run] }, not { bash: [Bash] }).